 Lucy is known for her honest and comprehensive communication and her ability to establish the cause of the problem and treat it directly.
-Her experience and extensive post-graduate training enables her to provide fast pain relief and injury resolution to enable swift accomplishment of individual goals from being able to pick up the kids, sit in a long meeting or do an ironman triathlon.
+Her experience and extensive post-graduate training enable her to provide fast pain relief and injury resolution to enable swift accomplishment of individual goals from being able to pick up the kids, sit in a long meeting or do an Ironman triathlon.

 She has always been driven by a desire to enable individuals to fulfill their optimum potential.
-This, combined with her immense determination and dedication enables her to have the high success rates with her patients that makes her love being a physio.
-It is also why she enjoys managing and training other Physiotherapists.
+This, combined with her immense determination and dedication enables her to have high success rates with her patients that makes her love being a physio.

-Lucy is passionate about informing and empowering people on how to live a pain free life so has produced and presented almost one hundred exercise videos, has written extensively on injury treatment and prevention, writes weekly blogs and contributes regularly to media including the Telegraph, Daily Mail, Mirror, Times, and a variety of health and fitness publications.
+Lucy is passionate about informing and empowering people on how to live pain free lives so carries out weekly Live Q&As on social media and has produced and presented over two hundred exercise and advice videos, has written extensively on injury treatment and prevention, and contributes regularly to media including the BBC, Telegraph, Independent, Daily Mail, Mirror, Express, Times, and a variety of health and fitness publications.

-Lucy enjoys public speaking on topics she feels passionate about which include skiing and snowboarding, office health and marathon training and gets excellent feedback from her presentations and workshops.
+Lucy enjoys public speaking on topics she feels passionate about which include pain management and prevention, running, and marathon training.
+She gets consistently excellent feedback from her presentations and workshops.

-Overall specialism: complex/chronic cases often where treatment has failed elsewhere (including hypermobility, tendons and RSI)
+Overall specialism: complex/chronic cases often where treatment has failed elsewhere (including hypermobility conditions, tendon pain, and RSI)

-Body part specialisms: knees, shoulders, hips and backs.
+Body part specialisms: multi-location pain, knees, hips/groin, shoulders, back.

-Lucy became a Chartered Physiotherapist at Liverpool University 17 years ago (and still misses the scouse sense of humour.)
+Lucy became a Chartered Physiotherapist at Liverpool University 20 years ago (and still misses the Scouse sense of humour!)
 She decided she wanted to be a physio when she was thirteen years old and considers being a physio to be part of her identity.
-She is happiest hanging out with her (recently expanded) family, walking or skiing in the silence of the mountains, generating endorphins in her running shoes, letting her heart soar at live music events like the opera or WOMAD music festival, wiggling and whooping at her weekly Zumba class, getting wound up in a political discussion over a glass of wine, laughing her head off at stand up comedy, dancing under the light of the moon or having a good chin wag with her mates.
+She is happiest hanging out with her family, walking or skiing in the silence of the mountains, generating endorphins in her running shoes, letting her heart soar at live music events like the opera or WOMAD music festival, wiggling and whooping at her weekly Zumba classes, getting wound up in a political discussion over a glass of wine, laughing her head off at stand up comedy, dancing under the light of the moon or having a good chin wag with her mates.